marciomat/reverse_engineering/picoctf/checkpass/README.md

 We can see the function `FUN_001054e0()` is called 4 times.
 And the second parameter is always the same `&local_128`, while the third parameter is a number incrementing from `0` to `3`.

 The interesting part is that the first time this function is called, `local_128` contains the password we typed!
 After returning from the first call, `local_128` will have a messy sequence of bytes.
-Probably `FUN_001054e0()` scrambles the password string.
 And after that `FUN_001054e0()` is called 3 more times, to scramble even more our password.

 I'm not a cryptography expert, so I can't recognize what this function is doing.
-But by looking at one of the write-ups, it seems like this function performs a S-Box transformation.
+But by looking at the write-up for this challenge, it seems like this function performs a S-Box transformation.

 Since it would take me way too long to understand this function I took another path.